d4rkw1n9/blog/_posts/2025-05-06-how-to-connect-siyuan-note-taking-app-with-garage-zqelbg.md

-# How to Connect SiYuan Note Taking App With Garage

 In a previous guide, I explained how to install Garage S3 Storage on your Synology NAS.
 This blog post will show how to connect SiYuan to the previously created bucket.